brechtbilliet/brechtbilliet.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 }
 ```

-To remove the memory-leak in this component we can keep track of the subscriptions by taking advantage of the `ngOnDestroy()` lifecycle hook of angular:
+To remove the memory-leak in this component we can keep track of the subscriptions by taking advantage of the `ngOnDestroy()` lifecycle hook of Angular:

 ```typescript
 class AppComponent imlements OnInit, OnDestroy {